chastep/sudoku_solver/README.md

 Think carefully about all the nouns and verbs in a Sudoku game.
 There's the person who created the puzzle (the setter).
 There's the person who is solving the puzzle (the player).
 What are the important parts of the board called?
 How do the player and setting interact with them?

-A computer program that solves Sudoku is simulating the *player*, which means the better you can empathize with the player the more likely you'll understand how to write a Sudoky solver.
-You'll be tempted to focus on the board first &mdash; is it some kind of array, a hash, something else? &mdash; but don't!
-Understanding the person playing the game is key; the code to "power" the board is a detail.
+A computer program that solves Sudoku is simulating the *player*, which means the better you can empathize with the player the more likely you'll understand how to write a Sudoku solver.
+You'll be tempted to focus on the board first—is it some kind of array, a hash, something else?—but don't!
+Understanding the person playing the game is key, the code to "power" the board is a detail.

 ### Modeling: Strategies for Humans